tingvarsson/linker/README.md

 - [ ] Backup existing files
 - [ ] Add dry-run mode (no changes performed to FS)
 - [ ] Add force mode (no question)

+### Improvements
+- [ ] Double printouts of short/long version arguments in helper (as well as double handling in the code)